ethanyanjiali/minChatGPT/README.md

 This is a custom project from [Stanford CS224N Winter 2023](https://web.stanford.edu/class/cs224n/) class.
 The goal of this project is to answer this question
 > Will alignment from human feedback also help small language models such as GPT-2?

 And the answer is YES!
-With RLHF, evaluation shows that ChatGPT prefers the aligned GPT-2 outputs for 88% of times over the vanilla GPT-2 outputs.
+With RLHF, evaluation shows that ChatGPT prefers the aligned GPT-2 outputs for 96% of times over the vanilla GPT-2 outputs, and 88% times over the supervised fine-tuning baseline.
 Please see the technical [report](./report.pdf) for more details.

 Also, you can test minChatGPT in [Colab Notebook](https://colab.research.google.com/drive/1LR1sbWTyaNAmTZ1g1M2tpmU_pFw1lyEX?usp=sharing)